Growing Beetroot - Tips

 which unfortunately tastes very unpleasant.
 Therefore only small

-amounts of beet juice can be used.
+amounts of the juice can be used, and seldom on its own.

 2/3 of canned pineapple juice